-1 Since it is unknown when Plaintiffs' forthcoming (1) Motion for Leave to File Certain Documents Under Seal and Temporarily Proceed Under Pseudonyms and (2) Ex Parte Motion for Entry of a Temporary Restraining Order, Including a Temporary Injunction, a Temporary Asset Restraint, and Expedited Discovery will be ruled on, Plaintiffs' names have been redacted to prevent Defendants from getting advanced notice.
-Exhibit 1 to the Complaint showing s's trademarks and Exhibit 2 showing s's copyrighted works, Schedule A to the Complaint listing the Defendants by their Seller Aliases, and Plaintiffs' Notification of Affiliates will be filed under seal accordingly.
+&lt;sup>1 Since it is unknown when Plaintiffs' forthcoming (1) Motion for Leave to File Certain Documents Under Seal and Temporarily Proceed Under Pseudonyms and (2) Ex Parte Motion for Entry of a Temporary Restraining Order, Including a Temporary Injunction, a Temporary Asset Restraint, and Expedited Discovery will be ruled on, Plaintiffs' names have been redacted to prevent Defendants from getting advanced notice.
+Exhibit 1 to the Complaint showing Sector's trademarks and Exhibit 2 showing Sector's trademarks of Trademark Claims, and Plaintiffs' Notification of Affiliates will be filed under seal accordingly.

-Case: 1:22-cv-05582 Document #: 1 Filed: 10/12/22 Page 2 of 43 PageID #:2 exercise personal jurisdiction over Defendants because Defendants structure their business activities so as to target consumers in the United States, including Illinois, through at least the fully interactive e-commerce stores operating under the aliases identified on Schedule A attached hereto (the "Seller Aliases").
+Case: 1:22-cv-06900 Document #: 1 Filed: 12/08/22 Page 2 of 43 PageID #:2 exercise personal jurisdiction over Defendants because Defendants structure their business activities so as to target consumers in the United States, including Illinois, through at least the fully interactive e-commerce stores operating under the aliases identified on Schedule A attached hereto (the "Seller Aliases").
 Specifically, Defendants have targeted sales to Illinois residents by setting up and operating e-commerce stores that target United States consumers; offering shipping to the United States, including Illinois; accepting payment in U.S. dollars; and, on information and belief, selling products using infringing and counterfeit versions of 1°° s federally registered trademarks and unauthorized copies of 1°° s federally registered copyrighted works (collectively, the "Unauthorized Products") to residents of Illinois.
 Each of the Defendants is committing tortious acts in Illinois, is engaging in interstate commerce, and has wrongfully caused 1°° substantial injury in the state of Illinois.